mrevans7/ST558_Project2/Tuesday-Report.md

 As the name suggests, the bagged trees method is a tree based method, meaning it uses regression/classification trees.
 In our case, it will be utilizing a classification tree since `shares_1400` is a class variable.
-The bagged method averages amongst multiple trees in order to decrease variance compared to using one tree.
+The bagged method averages among multiple trees in order to decrease variance compared to using one tree.
 This method also utilizes bootstrapping aggregation to resample from the data multiple times and apply some methodology to that sample.